 Another tip: More consistent mowing can aid the mulching process.
 Returning shorter blades to the lawn will give way more benefits than longer blades because longer ones are weaker and less nutritious.

 To find out more about mowing consistently have a read of this article.

 SEPTEMBER / OCTOBER

-In Autumn, you will want to use a an organic feed that’s high in phosphate.
-If you can catch a dry day, A good, high phosphate feed would be a bone meal product of some sort.
+In Autumn, you will want to use an organic feed that’s high in phosphate.
+If you can catch a dry day, A good, high phosphate and potassium feed would be a bone meal product of some sort.
 It’s also a great idea to do an Autumn scarify.